This post is part of the series His Encouragement

 In a high school class, I remember the teacher facilitating a debate on whether we become who were are through nature or nurture.
 Many years later, as a mother of three children, I can say that it is both.

-Our innate nature is fundamentally flawed, but since each of us have unique personalities and inclinations, we are also molded by our environment: our upbringing, our life experiences, our decisions, etc.
+Our innate nature is fundamentally flawed.
+At the same time, each of us has a unique personality and inclinations, which means we don’t all act and react the same way.
+Therefore, we are also molded by our environment: our upbringing, our life experiences, our decisions, etc.

 So how can we love others as the Lord commands us when we have so much against us?

-Because we do not love others – we cannot – through our own power and strength.
+We cannot love others through our own power and strength.
 It is through God’s power and His alone that we can move passed the jaded lens of our nature or life experiences and see others as the Lord sees them: precious.

 After all, “we love because he first loved us” (1 John 4:19).
 God knows our flaws and our weaknesses, and He still chooses to work through us… if we allow Him to.